dotimothy/memallocate/README.md

 # memallocate
- A Web Program Which Tries to Allocate All of Your Memory (Chrome is the best at this lol)
+## A Useless Web Program That Tries to Allocate All of Your Memory (Chrome is the best at this lol)
+Made by Timothy Do